Occasional Absence Accommodation

 Withdrawal and SAP Appeal

-In cases where absences will affect the ability of the student to demonstrate skills required to pass the course, the student and Disability Services Office will consult with the instructor to determine if a withdrawal from the course is the most reasonable option.
+In cases where absences will affect the ability of the student to demonstrate skills required to pass the course, the student and Access Office will consult with the instructor to determine if a withdrawal from the course is the most reasonable option.

-In the event of a withdrawal, the student must follow the College's withdrawal procedures, which can be obtained from the Rogue Central.
-Upon student request, the DS Office will guide the student in applying for a Satisfactory Academic Progress Appeal (SAP).
-The student will complete the SAP appeal by working with Rogue Central to insure to proper documentation is provided and paperwork complete.
+In the event of a withdrawal, the student must follow the College's withdrawal procedures, which can be viewed on the Enrollment Services > Forms for Students page.
+Upon student request, Access can offer guidance regarding the Satisfactory Academic Progress Appeal (SAP).